Mass surveillance: United States

+In 2013, the practice of mass surveillance by nations including the United States was called into question after Edward Snowden's 2013 global surveillance disclosure on the practices used by the NSA.
+Reporting based on documents Snowden leaked to various media outlets triggered a debate in the United States about civil liberties and the right to privacy in the Digital Age.

+The PRISM special source operation system was first publicly revealed on 6 June 2013, in further disclosures of classified documents, leaked by Snowden, by The Washington Post and The Guardian.

+PRISM legally immunized private companies that cooperate voluntarily with U.S. intelligence collection.
+According to The Register, the FISA Amendments Act of 2008 "specifically authorizes intelligence agencies to monitor the phone, email, and other communications of U.S. citizens for up to a week without obtaining a warrant" when one of the parties is outside the U.S.

 Modern surveillance in the United States was thought of more of a wartime effort before Snowden disclosed in depth information about the National Security Agency in June 2013.
 The constant development and improvements of the Internet and technology has made it easier for mass surveillance to take hold.
 Such revelations allow critical commentators to raise questions and scrutinize the implementation, use, and abuse of networking technologies, devices, and software systems that partake in a "global surveillant assemblage" (Bogard 2006; Collier and Ong 2004; Haggerty and Ericson 2000; Murakami Wood 2013).
 The NSA collected millions of Verizon user's telephone records in between 2013 and 2014.
-The NSA also collected data through Google and Facebook with a program called 'Prism'.
+The NSA also collected data through Google and Facebook via PRISM.
 Journalists through Snowden published nearly 7,000 top-secret documents since then, yet the information disclosed is less than 1% of the entire information.

+The Aerospace Corporation of the United States in the early 2020s described a near-future event, the GEOINT Singularity, in which everything on Earth will be monitored at all times, analyzed by artificial intelligence systems, and then redistributed and made available to the general public globally in real time.